-- 137. The Net Worth Sweep visits new injuries on the Companies' private shareholders that they did not experience when the conservatorships were initially imposed.
+- shareholders that they did not experience when the conservatorships were initially imposed.
 It only became clear when FHFA agreed to the Net Worth Sweep that FHFA's operation of the conservatorships would result in the total expropriation of private shareholders' investments.
-Furthermore, given FHFA's assurances when it initially imposed the conservatorships that it would manage the Companies with the aim of preserving and conserving their assets and rehabilitating them to a sound and solvent condition, the Companies' shareholders did not have adequate notice or incentive to contest the initial decision to impose the conservatorships in 2008. - 138.
+Furthermore, given FHFA's assurances when it initially imposed the conservatorships that it would manage the Companies with the aim of preserving and conserving their assets and rehabilitating them to a sound and solvent condition, the Companies' shareholders did not have adequate notice or incentive to contest the initial decision to impose the conservatorships in 2008. - 144.
 Plaintiffs are suffering ongoing injuries as a result of FHFA's misuse of the Companies' resources and private shareholders' rights and its continuing efforts to adopt housing-finance policies that disadvantage the Companies and their shareholders.
-These ongoing injuries are being visited upon Plaintiffs as a result of both decisions by FHFA as conservator and decisions by FHFA as regulator. - 139.
+These ongoing injuries are being visited upon Plaintiffs as a result of both decisions by FHFA as conservator and decisions by FHFA as regulator. - 145.
 To remedy the violation of the President's constitutional removal authority alleged in this Count, the Court should: (1) vacate the third amendment to the PSPAs because it was adopted by FHFA when it was operating as an independent agency headed by a single person; and (2) declare that henceforth FHFA is no longer an independent agency and strike down the provisions of HERA that purport to make FHFA independent from the President, including 12 U.S.C. §§ 4511(a), 4512(b)(2), and 4617(a)(7).